August Member Spotlight

 “My future goal is to retire from the practice of law and possibly teach or work part time for a nonprofit or business.
 I don’t like to be idle.”

 She taught as an adjunct professor of Business Law and Communications at Aquinas College.
-She is also a member at large on the Tennessee Economic Council for Women.
+She is also a member-at-large on the Tennessee Economic Council for Women.
 Serving as president of NCBWL will also keep her busy for the next two years.

 “This has been a wonderful group for which to be associated.
 The women are warm, genuine and filled with the Holy Spirit,” Teri said.
 “The group is interested in supporting each other but also looks to the world beyond with a charitable heart.
 I have met many caring individuals who I am proud to call friends and can’t imagine my life without them.”

 “The events carry out the mission of the group.
 They are fun and entertaining but have a business and charitable purpose.
 My favorite event is the visit to the convents at Christmas time.
-I realize how blessed we as Catholics are to have such dedicated women in our midst.”
+I realize how blessed we are as Catholics to have such dedicated women in our midst.”

 Member Kim Hoover was inspired to earn her history degree at her first NCBWL meeting.
 The rest, as they say, is history.